Of Commerce, Counsel & the Coin

 Four hosts, one tenant

-Drafted in Amsterdam, perfected in London, inherited by Washington, and now packing for the east.
-The accent changes each century.
-The accountant does not.
+A design drafted in Amsterdam, perfected in London, inherited by Washington, and now packing for the east, with a new accent each century and the same accountant throughout.

 c.
 1602 to 1780